mui/material-ui/docs/pages/blog/introducing-mui-base.md

 So far, we've been mostly using MUI Base ourselves.
 Now we need to hear what you think of the library, what you like about it, and what are the areas that could look or work differently.
-Please help us create the best possible headless component library out there.
+Please help us create the best possible headless component library out there!

 If you found any bugs, have trouble understanding some concepts, or have ideas for improvements, don't hesitate to open issues on GitHub.
 Make sure to include "[base]" or a component/hook name in the issue title, so we recognize it.